Exidekat/Amour/README.md

 `$ git submodule add https://github.com/Exidekat/Amour.git`

-Or if your project is not a git repository, a resursive clone will suffice:
+Or if your project is not a git repository, a recursive clone will suffice:

 `$ git clone --recurse-submodules https://github.com/Exidekat/Amour.git`